 Section 2 also obviates the need for a separate provision for Assisted Outpatient Treatment (AOT).
-Rather than having a distinct process for outpatient court-ordered treatment, it would be presumed, and the standard to invoke all non-emergency involuntary mental health treatment would be the same.
-However, a number of jurisdictions have gone beyond the traditional approach for court-ordered treatment wherein after an order for treatment the court has no further role other than to review or terminate that order at some future time.
-These jurisdictions have added a more direct role for judicial oversight and encouragement of the person and their treatment.
+Rather than having a distinct process for outpatient court-ordered treatment, the standard to invoke all non-emergency involuntary mental health treatment would be the same.
+Traditionally, after an order for treatment the court has no further role other than to review or terminate that order at some future time.
+However, a number of jurisdictions have added a more direct role for judicial oversight and encouragement of the person and their treatment.
 Adding a statutory provision directing that kind of oversight for appropriate persons is a worthwhile option for policymakers to consider.
+But we do not do so here.